Can I be arrested for accidentally discharging a firearm? The answer is yes – and no.

 “any person who shall recklessly or heedlessly or wilfully or wantonly use, carry, handle or discharge any firearm without due caution and circumspection for the rights, safety or property of others shall be guilty of a misdemeanor.”

 Breaking the statute into parts makes the crime easier to understand.
-To be specific, what does “recklessly or heedlessly or wilfully or wantonly,” mean?
+To be specific, what does “recklessly or heedlessly or willfully or wantonly,” mean?
 What is “due caution and circumspection”?
 What do the “rights, safety or property of others” mean?

 Decoding the Discharge of a Firearm Statute